 Outtakes

-Because I couldn’t get a good, clear photo of the bed in his cage, I opted to bring it out onto the floor and ask Eli to pose for me there.
+Because I couldn’t get a decent photo of the bed in his cage, I moved it to the floor and asked Eli to pose.

 ~Melissa the Empress of Dirt ♛